paulyc/open-cobol/external-doc/syntax-diagrams/README.md

 ## Summary

 This document describes the syntax of COBOL as supported by GnuCOBOL.
-It is hoped it will complement Gary Cutler’s 2013 GnuCOBOL Programmer’s Guide which (at the date of creating this document) does not document recent features added to GnuCOBOL.
+It is hoped it will complement Gary Cutler and Vincent Coen’s GnuCOBOL Programmer’s Guide which (currently) does not document recent features added to GnuCOBOL.

 It is also formatted in LaTeX, so that everything looks a bit prettier.

 The syntax diagrams were transcribed from GnuCOBOL’s parsers.
 It thus replicates some unusual syntax rules and misses some syntax rules implemented outside the parser.
 For example, the obsolete identification division comment paragraphs are allowed in any order and the syntax of a file-control entry does not distinguish between SEQUENTIAL, INDEXED and RELATIVE organisations.

 This is a draft and so has many flaws.
-Designed to document features the Programmer’s Guide does not, it strangely lacks a list of these new features.
-Important syntax rules which cannot be contained in syntax diagrams are missing.
-There are no definitions of fundamental objects such as conditions and identifiers yet.
 If people find this document useful, I will try to fix these shortcomings.

-*Edward Hart*
+Edward Hart
 [`edward.dan.hart@gmail.com`](mailto:edward.dan.hart@gmail.com)

 ## Compiling